rui314/chibicc/README.md

     -hashmap-test to test the hashmap function
     -idirafter <dir> apply to lookup for both the #include "file" and #include <file> directives.
-    -### to dump all commands executed by chibicc chibicc [ -o <path> ] <file>
+    -### to dump all commands executed by chibicc
+    -E Stop after the preprocessing stage; do not run the compiler proper.
+        The output is in the form of preprocessed source code, which is sent to the standard output.
+        Input files that don’t require preprocessing are ignored. chibicc [ -o <path> ] <file>

 ## Examples